-Over 65% of University of Pennsylvania Law School students who graduated in 2017 pursued a Certificate of Study that will propel them along varied career paths.
+Over 65% of Law School students who graduated in 2017 pursued a Certificate of Study that will propel them along varied career paths.

 Lily Moran L’22 is from Reading, Pennsylvania.
 In her undergraduate program at Cornell University, Lily studied environmental science and policy and international relations.
 She is interested in environmental and energy law.